-Employment opportunities for self-enrichment teachers are expected to rise around 14% or higher between 2014 and 2024 according to O'Net Online.
+Employment opportunities for self-enrichment teachers are expected to rise around 12% or higher between 2018 and 2028 according to the BLS.
 During the same time frame, jobs for public relations specialists are projected to grow by 6%, according to the BLS.
 This expected growth may be attributed in part to an increasing demand for people to make themselves more marketable.

 The salaries of speaking coaches depend upon the employer or the freelance individual's fee.
 Speaking coaches with more professional credentials will have an easier time securing clients.